About JMRTD

 - The EJBCA project is a Java based CA server with support for ePassport certificates.
 (JMRTD's handling of CV certificates for EAC actually depends on EJBCA code.)

-- The Golden Reader Tool (GRT) by BSI.
+- The Golden Reader Tool (GRT) by secunet / BSI.

 - The ISO18013 Electronic Driving License implementation by Wojciech Mostowski (apparently together with RDW and Collis) is partially based on JMRTD code.
 Wojciech also has an eID JavaCard applet which shares some low level code with this project.